-The amounts shown for the period 7/1/19 - 6/30/20 may be different if a prepayment of unfunded actuarial liability is made or a plan change became effective after the prior year's actuarial valuation was performed.
+The amounts shown for the period 7/1/20 - 6/30/21 may be different if a prepayment of unfunded actuarial liability is made or a plan change became effective after the prior year's actuarial valuation was performed.

-The unfunded liability contribution for the (gain)/loss during the year prior to the valuation date is 20 percent of the "full" annual requirement due to the 5-year ramp.
-Increases to this amount that occur during the ramp period will be included in line d) in future years.
-This line item also captures the impact of any additional discretionary payment during the fiscal year.
+1 The unfunded liability contribution for the investment (gain)/loss during the year prior to the valuation date is 20 percent of the "full" annual requirement due to the 5-year ramp.
+Increases to this amount that occur during the ramp period will be included in line f) in future years.